-The leadership structure is comprised of the Chief Executive Officer, Original Founder, Administrator for PreK-2, Administrator for grades 3-5, Administrator for Academics in grades 6-12, and Administrator for Activities in grades 6-12.
+The leadership structure is comprised of the Chief Executive Officer, Original Founder/Co-CEO, Administrator for elementary (PreK-5), Administrator for secondary (6-12), Administrative Support Student Activities, Administrative Organization Support Student Services, and Administrative Support Central Office and Transportation.
 The leadership of the schools are not those at the top of the organizational pyramid but the center of the nucleus.
 Administrators are trained to lead, coach, be accountable, and pursue excellence.
 Leading is more complex than being the boss.
 One the responsibilities of leadership is cultivating high performance in the professionals under their direct supervision.
-Administrative leaders are supported, mentored, and developed by the CEO.
+Administrative leaders are supported, mentored, and developed by the CEO and Co-CEO.
 Administrators understand that leading and especially leading other leaders requires the commitment to be supportive of growth and development necessary to reach the levels of professional performance necessary for student’s continued academic progress.

 Administrators are trained to not get stuck thinking about themselves as a principal as it has such an historic connotation.
 They are challenged to think of themselves as leaders and to develop the competencies necessary to instill leadership in instructional and instructional support staff.
 Grade level teams are developed from a leadership mind-set as a group of instructional leaders.